WebstaurantStore / Food Service Resources / Cooking Equipment / How to Choose the Best Commercial Deep Fryer

 Location

 Fryers cannot be located by open burners, griddles, or broilers unless you use a spreader that's at least 12" tall in between to protect from spattering and other potential messes.
-Many locations often forget about them, but you can purchase covers to place over your vats when they're not in use.
+Many locations often forget about them, but you can purchase deep fryer covers to place over your vats when they're not in use.

 Size